philippotto/Sublime-MultiEditUtils/README.md

 ### Preserve case while editing selection contents

-When multi-selecting all occurences of an identifier it is cumbersome to change it to another one if the case differs (camelCase, PascalCase, UPPER CASE etc.).
+When multi-selecting all occurences of an identifier it is cumbersome to change it to another one if the case differs (camelCase, PascalCase, UPPER CASE and even cases with separators like snake_case, dash-case, dot.case etc.).
 The "Preserve case" feature facilitates this.
-Just invoke "Preserve case" via the command palette and type in the new identifier.
+Just invoke "Preserve case" via the command palette (or define an own keybinding) and type in the new identifier.

 ![](http://philippotto.github.io/Sublime-MultiEditUtils/screens/preserve-case.gif)